 It’s believed that an immediate 6% saving is available for the average small business that switches, but that could change depending on how competitive the suppliers want to be.
 In Scotland, discounts of 25% or more are prevalent, but that took a few years to filter into the market.
 It’s likely that discounts will increase in size over time as the new market matures.

-There could also be a variety of introductory offers to build market share, so it’s wise to check the availability once the starter’s gun is fired.
+There are also a variety of introductory offers to build market share, so it’s wise to check the availability.

 What other benefits are there?

 While the cost savings are not as large as switching your energy provider, the long-term effects of deregulation might make it essential to check prices on an annual basis.